realA10001986/Dash-Gauges/README.md

 If the Dash Gauges are operated stand-alone:
 - To quickly trigger the "empty" sequence, flip the side switch of your Dash Gauges.
 To "refill", flip that switch again.
-- To trigger a Time Travel sequence, press the time travel button located behind the "Primary" gauge on the rear of the Control Board, next to the SD card reader; you can also connect an [external button](Hardware.md#connecting-a-time-travel-button).
+- To trigger a Time Travel sequence, press the _Time Travel_ button located behind the "Primary" gauge on the rear of the Control Board, next to the SD card reader; you can also connect an [external button](Hardware.md#connecting-a-time-travel-button).

 Other features require a CircuitSetup [Time Circuits Display](#bttf-network-bttfn) and/or a connection to [Home Assistant](#home-assistant--mqtt) for control.